Glossary and Abbreviations

 Courses (CCs)

-All courses you are attempting at the time you submit the AMCAS application and all courses you plan to take before entering medical school.
+All courses you are attempting at the time you submit the AMCAS application, and those you plan to take before entering medical school.

-Deferred Grade (DG) Grades for certain courses are postponed because the courses last more than one term because of either the volume of course content or the amount of required student work.
+Deferred Grade (DG) Grades for certain courses are postponed because the courses last more than one term due to either the volume of course content or the amount of required student work.
 Research projects, theses, and dissertations are examples of courses that might have a multiterm structure.

 Matriculant